-Purchased by the College in 1981, Rowland Hall has a reception area, a Barnes & Noble College Bookstore, and PCOM Printing Services located on the ground floor.
+Purchased by the College in 1981, Rowland Hall has a reception area and PCOM Printing Services located on the lower level.
 Physician offices, including a newly constructed family medicine suite, administrative offices and academic areas are located throughout this five-level building.
 Many PCOM students receive clinical instruction in Rowland Hall's outpatient offices.
 A state-of-the-art computer lab with an instructor's station and 15 workstations to support the teaching modalities is located on the fourth floor.